 All aboard for action-packed adventures

 Outdoor adventurers visit for big game fishing and four wheel driving (4WD) through wild, untamed landscapes.
 Wildlife adventures visit for unrivalled aquatic experiences like shark cage diving and swimming with sea lions, dolphins or massive bluefin tuna.

 Experienced surfers flock to the Eyre Peninsula’s deserted surf beaches to ride the big waves and beach breaks.

-Those on a road trip know the Eyre Peninsula is the gateway to the Nullabor - the treeless plain that stretches more than 720 kilometres to the West Australian border.
+Those on a road trip know the Eyre Peninsula is the gateway to the Nullarbor - the treeless plain that stretches more than 720 kilometres to the West Australian border.
 Explore caves and an amazing coastline.
 During the winter months, the coastal waters off Head of Bight are home to migrating southern right whales and their calves.

 Join a tour

 Allow a local guide to show you around the Eyre Peninsula, unlocking the many secrets of this region.
 They know where to spot the native wildlife, can help you find the freshest seafood and will show you the hidden places which make the Eyre Peninsula special.

 Tours range from a couple of hours to several days and cover a range of experiences - boat and fishing charters, underwater adventures, four wheel drive (4WD) safaris and of course, food and wine.

 There's a host of tour operators who will gladly arrange your touring and travel arrangements, leaving you with some of the best experiences you’ll ever have.